Nuke.Unreal

 Use library from XRepo

-XRepo is so far the most reliable C++ package manager I've encountered relying on the build tool by the same people XMake.
+XRepo is an emerging C++ package manager relying on the build tool XMake (made by the same people).
 Nuke.Unreal taps into that ecosystem and has tools to convert their packages into Unreal modules.
 Tt can be as simply used as the following:

 > nuke use-xrepo --spec "zlib"